 Be sure to also include your emergency savings fund in the estimate.
 While not earmarked specifically for retirement, it’s another way to help manage any shortfall.
 You might also use a retirement calculator to project the potential growth of your portfolio assuming different rates of return and time frames.

 Once you have the estimate, you’ll need to figure out how long this money might last in retirement.
-The answer depends on several things, including the size of your income gap, how your investments perform, and your draw-down strategy.
+The answer depends on several things, including the size of your income gap, how you filled it, and your draw-down strategy.
 For example, if you had $500,000 in assets and a $25,000 gap, your nest egg might last 20 years assuming no growth or inflation ($500,000/$25,000 = 20).
 Keep in mind you may need to increase the amount you withdraw over time due to inflation and higher expenses.
 To help offset the impact of these events, you might put a portion of your savings in growth-oriented investments, like stocks, depending on your risk tolerance.

 Another potential factor is market performance.
 Extended downturns could shorten the longevity of your assets because you have less time to bounce back.
 To help manage this risk, many people tend to take a more conservative investment approach as they get older.
 Obviously, this concept conflicts with the idea of having more aggressive investments for farther out in time, an alternative mentioned above.